finger563/cbsat/doc/src/run-time.rst

 sources targeted towards a single point or a single group.
-Such attacks are common to machines on the internet, but can also become a hazard for machines on private networks which become infected or inadvertently expose a path for data traversal.
+Such attacks are common to machines on the internet, but can also become a hazard for machines on private networks which become infected or inadvertently expose an input path for external malicious data.

 These private or semi-private systems must have mechanisms for detecting and mitigating such attacks, and the combination of our